kenbaker-gif/Smart_attendance_mvp/README.md

 ## 🧪 Testing

-- You can test recognition by:
+- You can test verification by:

 - Uploading student images to Supabase